The Westbury III

 Each space is scaled with purpose, so the home feels open and capable from the first walk-through not something you outgrow over time.

-The Westbury III is designed to handle larger living without losing structure.
-The main living area expands across kitchen, dining, and great room, creating a central space that supports both daily use and hosting.
-Large openings extend the interior outward, keeping movement between indoor and outdoor areas uninterrupted.
-The kitchen is positioned to stay connected while maintaining function at scale.
-Private spaces are placed with separation.
-The owner’s suite is set apart for quiet, while secondary bedrooms remain accessible without crossing through primary living areas.
-Everything is organized to support a home that feels open, capable, and easy to live in.
+Expansive living without losing structure.
+The main living area flows across the kitchen, dining, and great room, creating a connected central space designed for everyday use and entertaining.
+Large sliding glass doors open the interior to outdoor living areas, with optional impact-glass options for added protection and resilience, creating seamless movement throughout the home.
+The kitchen remains connected while maintaining full functionality.
+Private spaces are thoughtfully separated, with the owner’s suite set apart for quiet and secondary bedrooms placed for accessibility without crossing primary living areas.
+Everything is organized to support easy living.

 The Westbury III offers a larger layout designed to keep living areas open while maintaining clear structure.
 The kitchen, dining, and great room connect as one continuous space, allowing movement to feel natural without losing definition.